danvega/danvega-dev/blog/2017/07/05/read-json-data-spring-boot-write-database.md

 title: "How to read JSON data in Spring Boot and write to a database"
 published: true
 date: 2017-07-05T12:00:27-04:00
+updatedOn: 2022-05-11T11:00:00-05:00
-tags: ['spring']
+tags: ["spring"]
 excerpt: "How to read JSON data in Spring Boot and write to a database"
-cover: './pexels-photo-374899-760x506.jpeg'
+cover: "./pexels-photo-374899-760x506.jpeg"
 video: https://www.youtube.com/embed/rGdKmF2UzSc
 ---

+<div class="callout">💡 The video tutorial for this blog post can be found above or you can <a href="https://youtu.be/rGdKmF2UzSc">click here</a> to watch it on YouTube.</div>

-In this tutorial, we are taking a look at a student's question from my [Spring Boot Introduction Course](https://www.danvega.dev/spring-boot).
+In this tutorial, we are taking a look at a student's question from my [Spring Boot Introduction Course](/courses).
+If you have a question you would like me to answer please feel free to reach out and ask me.
+The question I am answering today is:

 > How can I read in a JSON file in Spring Boot and save the records to a database?